Need Help

 Inhospitable cervical conditions

 In-vitro fertilization (IUI) is a method of treating reproductive health concerns resulting from abnormalities or cervical stenosis by directly inserting sperm into the uterus.
-Reduced chances of conception could result from sperm having a harder time accessing the egg through a larger cervix.
+A bigger cervix may make it more difficult for sperm to access the egg, which could lead to decreased odds of conception.
 In order to increase the volume of sperm available to meet the waiting egg, IUI works by directly putting sperm into the uterus, avoiding the cervix.
 Before pursuing alternative fertility treatments, you might give IUI another go if you are still unable to conceive.

 Grade I endometriosis with patent tubes